xpqz/dyalog-docs/language-reference-guide/docs/system-functions/pfkey.md

 `⎕PFKEY` is a system function that sets or queries the programmable function keys.  `⎕PFKEY` associates a sequence of keystrokes with a function key.
 When the user subsequently presses the key, it is as if he had typed the associated keystrokes one by one.

-Note that RIDE does not currently support the use of `⎕PFKEY`; it is possible however to associate simple strings to function keys - see the *RIDE User Guide* for more information.
+Note that Ride does not currently support the use of `⎕PFKEY`; it is possible however to associate simple strings to function keys - see the [Ride User Guide](https://dyalog.github.io/ride) for more information.